Jim Hawkins (character)

-James Pleiades "Jim" Hawkins is a fictional character and the protagonist in Robert Louis Stevenson's 1883 novel Treasure Island.
+James Hawkins is a fictional character and the protagonist in Robert Louis Stevenson's 1883 novel Treasure Island.
 He is both the protagonist and the main narrator of the story.

 Appearances

 At the start of the novel, Jim works at his family's inn.
 A patron of the inn, former swashbuckler Billy Bones, receives the Black Spot, a pirates' summons, with the warning that he has until ten o'clock, and he drops dead of apoplexy on the spot.
 In the dead man's sea chest, Jim and his mother find an oilskin packet, which contains a logbook detailing the treasure looted during Captain Flint's career, and a detailed map of an island, with the location of Flint's treasure caches marked on it.
 Squire Trelawney immediately plans to outfit a sailing vessel to hunt the treasure down, with the help of Dr. Livesey and Jim.

 When Jim goes to Bristol and visits Long John Silver at the Spy Glass tavern, his suspicions are immediately aroused: Silver is missing a leg, like the man Bones warned him about.
 But Silver manages to win Jim's trust.
 Despite Captain Smollett's misgivings about the mission and Silver's hand-picked crew, the Hispaniola sets sail for the Caribbean Sea.
 As they near their destination, Jim crawls into the ship's apple barrel to get some apples.
 While inside, he overhears Silver talking secretly with some of the other crewmen.
 Silver admits that he was Captain Flint's quartermaster and that several of the other crew were also once Flint's men, and he is recruiting more men from the crew to his own side.
 After Flint's treasure is recovered, Silver intends to murder the Hispaniola's officers and keep the loot for himself and his men.
 Once the pirates return to their berths, Jim warns Smollett, Trelawney, and Livesey of the impending mutiny.